Lubaczów

-Situated in the Subcarpathian Voivodeship (since 1999), it is the capital of Lubaczów County and is located 50 km northeast of Przemyśl.
+Situated in the Subcarpathian Voivodeship, it is the capital of Lubaczów County and is located 50 km northeast of Przemyśl.

 Other names

 Lubaczów is also called (or misspelled as): Libatchov, Libechuyv, Liubachev, Lubachov, Lubatchov, Lubichuv, Lubachow, Lubatchow.

 History

-Lubaczow was first mentioned in 1214, when, following the Spis Treaty between Duke Leszek I the White and Andrew II of Hungary, the gord was placed under authority of Voivode of Sandomierz, Pakoslaw Lasocic.
+Lubaczow was first mentioned in written documents in 1214, when, following the Spis Treaty between Duke Leszek I the White and Andrew II of Hungary, the gord was placed under authority of Voivode of Sandomierz, Pakosław Lasocic.
 Until 1376, Lubaczow was spelled Lubacew or Ljubacew.
-Upon receiving town charter (1376), the spelling of the name was changed into Lubaczow.
+Upon receiving its town charter (1376), the spelling of the name was changed into Lubaczow.
 Until 1462, Lubaczow was governed by the Dukes of Mazovia, a Polish fief.
-In that year, it was directly annexed into the Kingdom of Poland, as part of the newly created Belz Voivodeship, in which it remained until 1772.
+In that year, it was directly annexed into the Kingdom of Poland, as part of the newly created Bełz Voivodeship in the Lesser Poland Province, in which it remained until 1772.
 During the Polish–Ottoman War (1672–76), the Battle of Niemirow took place near Lubaczow (October 7–8, 1672).

-From 1772 until 1918 Lubaczow belonged to Austrian Galicia, as the town was annexed by the Habsburg Empire after the first partition of Poland.
-In 1868, Austrian authorities moved the seat of the county to nearby Cieszanów, while in 1880, Lubaczow received rail connection with Jarosław. in 1896 a hospital was built, but three years later, most of the town burned in a large fire.
+From 1772 until 1918 Lubaczow belonged to Austrian Galicia, as the town was annexed by the Habsburg Empire after the First Partition of Poland.
+In 1868, the Austrian authorities moved the seat of the county to nearby Cieszanów, while in 1880, Lubaczow received a rail connection with Jarosław. in 1896 a hospital was built, but three years later, most of the town burned down in a large fire.

 In 1918, Poland was declared an independent state: Lubaczów became part of Second Polish Republic’s Lwow Voivodeship.
-Lubaczow Company of the Polish Army took part in the Polish–Ukrainian War (1918–1919).
+The Lubaczów Company of the Polish Army took part in the Polish–Ukrainian War (1918–1919).
 In mid-September 1939, during the Invasion of Poland, heavy fighting between the advancing Wehrmacht and retreating Polish 21st Mountain Infantry Division commanded by General Jozef Kustron.
 On September 16, the Battle of Oleszyce took place near Lubaczow, in which General Kustron was killed.